GoogleCloudPlatform/python-docs-samples/dataflow/run-inference/README.md

 To run the pipeline in Dataflow, the model must fit into memory along with the rest of the memory used by each worker.

+We use `--experiments="no_use_multiple_sdk_containers"` to make sure there's only one process per worker.
+This ensures the model is only loaded once per worker, and we won't run out of memory.
+`RunInference` shares the same model with multiple threads, so we don't have to limit the number of threads.

 The following table shows the recommended machine types to run an inference pipeline.

 | Model name             | Machine type    | VM Memory |